This warm and cozy Honeynut squash soup topped with crispy sage leaves is exactly what the doctor ordered for cooler weather and darker evenings.

 - Adding a bit more butter to the pan, now make your crispy sage leaves.
 Simply fry them for a couple of minutes watching so that they don't burn.

-- Blend in a food processor or with an immersion blender and return to a low heat.
+- Blend in a food processor or with an immersion blender with another tablespoon of cold butter to get it nice and glossy before serving.

 - Ladle the autumn squash soup into warm bowls and top with the crispy sage leaves and crunchy croutons.
 Drizzle over some cream and serve.